Scott Edwards, Ph.D.

 Role of GluA1 in the Escalation of Alcohol Drinking in Nicotine-Dependent Animals (R21AA025736 Edwards PI)

 Edwards S, Molina PE, McDonough K, Mercante DE, Gunaldo TP.
 The potential of interprofessional education to effectively translate physiology curricula into future team-based healthcare.
-In preparation.
+Submitted.

 |Committees & Administrative Responsibilities|